BaseMax/GeneralCMSGraphQLTS/README.md

 Note: The input and output types mentioned in the above queries and mutations are placeholders and may vary based on your specific implementation.
 Please refer to the project's GraphQL schema for accurate types and field definitions.

+**Note** : Users are created and have the normal user role by default , But the person who enters first has an admin flag , Roles are written in enum type and column role is set in this way

+**roles: ["Admin" , "User"]**

 ## Contributing

 If you want to contribute to this project, you can follow the steps below: